What Is Tone?

 Using the appropriate tone in business writing is an important aspect of communicating the desired message and of achieving the desired results.
-When determining the appropriate tone to use, ask yourself why you are writing the document (the purpose of the document), who the audience is, and what you want readers to learn—and more importantly, to do—with the information in the document.
+When determining the appropriate tone to use, ask yourself why you are writing the document (the purpose of the document), who the audiences is, and what you want readers to learn—and more importantly, to do—with the information in the document.
 When you know the answers to these questions, you will be able to identify and use the appropriate tone.
 In turn, the appropriate tone will help you to engage your reader and propel him or her to action.
 Below are tips that will help you achieve the proper tone in your business correspondence.

 10 Tips for Using the Appropriate Tone in Business Writing

 - The tone for most business writing—including business letters, memos, reports, instructional documentation, and so forth—should be fairly formal, even though each company's culture is obviously somewhat distinct.
 Even when you know the readers quite well, and almost certainly when you do not, the tone should be quite formal in most written business communication.

 However, there are of course exceptions.
 One exception to this guideline, for instance, would be e-mail messages you send to co-workers or others with whom you work closely when the message is sent in informal situations (for example, when inviting co-workers to lunch or reminding them of an upcoming meeting).
 Job position also plays a part in this; you might use a slightly different tone with your colleagues then you do with your boss, for example.
 If in doubt, let the communication style of others with whom you work be your guide.